S. Amin Tabish: Early life and education

+Tabish was born in Tilgam, in the Pattan region of Baramulla district, India.
+He received his MBBS degree from Government Medical College Srinagar.
+He obtained his postgraduate degree from All India Institute of Medical Sciences (AIIMS), New Delhi.
+He later undertook a postdoctoral fellowship in the Faculty of Medicine at the University of Bristol, England.

+His professional credentials include fellowships from the Royal College of Physicians of London and Edinburgh, the American College of Physicians, the National Academy of Medical Sciences (India), the International Medical Sciences Academy, and the Royal Institute of Public Health (England).
+He earned additional academic credentials in health services management (London) and doctorate in educational leadership (USA).

 Career

+Medical and administrative work

 Releasing ceremony of a music CD based on Tabish's lyrics.
 From left to right: Syed Amin Tabish, Khursheed Ahmad Ganai IAS, Rehman Rahi, and Aziz Hajini.

-Tabish was involved in developing and implementing academic and healthcare programs at the Sher-e-Kashmir Institute of Medical Sciences (SKIMS), Srinagar, and Qassim University in Saudi Arabia.
-These programs addressed scientific research, advancements, and future trends in medical sciences, including evidence-based medicine, total quality management, specialised patient care techniques, emerging perspectives in healthcare, traumatic brain injury, lifestyle diseases, and infectious diseases.
-His work also includes medical education, problem-based learning (PBL), and quality improvement in higher education institutions.
+Tabish joined the Sher-e-Kashmir Institute of Medical Sciences (SKIMS), Srinagar, where he held a series of clinical, academic, and administrative appointments.
+As head of emergency services between the late 1990s and early 2010s, he oversaw the development of expanded emergency-care facilities and initiated programs related to disaster management, infection control, and quality improvement.

+At SKIMS and later at Qassim University in Saudi Arabia, Tabish contributed to curricular development, training programs for clinical staff, and the introduction of structured courses in emergency care, life-support skills, and nursing education.
+He participated in several institutional initiatives related to medical education, problem-based learning, and hospital management.

-In February 1998, Tabish represented India at the World Health Forum in Dallas, Texas, organized by The Health Industry Council and the International Hospital Federation.
+In 1998 he represented India at the World Health Forum in Dallas, an international meeting focused on health policy and hospital systems.

 Dr. Tabish during a scientific session at the World Health Forum, Dallas, Texas, USA, February 1998.

 Dr. Tabish at a scientific session, World Health Forum USA 1998.

 S. Amin Tabish (center) with Errol Pickering (right), Director General of the International Hospital Federation, Dallas, Texas, USA, 1998.

-Author and Poet
+Author and poet

-Tabish has authored over 300 articles in English, Urdu, and Kashmiri over four decades.
+Tabish has written over 300 articles in English, Urdu, and Kashmiri over four decades.
 His first book, Hussaini Karvanuk Safar (a history of Karbala), has been included in the curriculum for Master's in the Kashmiri language.

-At age 24, Tabish served as Secretary-General of the Kashmir Cultural Organisation from 1982 to 1987 and was editor of Koshur Akhbar, the first weekly Kashmiri-language newspaper in India.
+At age 24 Tabish was Secretary-General of the Kashmir Cultural Organisation from 1982 to 1987 and was editor of Koshur Akhbar, the first weekly Kashmiri-language newspaper in India.

-Additionally, Tabish is also a poet.
+Tabish is also a poet.
 He has written poetry in English, Urdu, and Kashmiri.
 Four music CDs featuring over 70 songs based on his poems — Doad te Dug, Ake Omri Hound Souruye Safar, Sakoon Diluk, and Mioth Zaher — have been released.